Natanaelel/BankStorage/README.md

 - Right click with the Bank to dock it.
 - Right click while crouching to pick up the Bank.

+### Bank Link
+- Link to another Bank to access the contents in multiple places at the same time.

 ### How to craft
 - Surround a barrel with 8 blocks of coal to craft the Bank 1.
 - To craft higher tiers, surround the previous tier with 8 block of. the next material